wp-plugins/hide-title/readme.txt

 = 1.0.1 =

 * Changed the jQuery to use a less brute force method of hiding the title.
-Added a set_selector() method to allow end-users to specify the css selector to hide.
-Tagged version 1.0.1
+* Added a set_selector() method to allow end-users to specify the css selector to hide.

 == Upgrade Notice ==